karimamrmost/VPN-Implementation-DEPI/README.md

 ## Objectives
 - Establish a secure site-to-site VPN connection using IPsec.
 - Segment the network using VLANs for improved efficiency and security.
-- Enable dynamic routing between sites with OSPF.
+- Enable dynamic routing between sites with OSPF, EGIRP and BGP.
 - Automate IP address allocation with DHCP.
 - Implement ACLs to enhance network security.